Featured Post

 You are Dead to Me

-For the reader who has read my "Dirty Little Secret" essay on this site, you will not be surprised to hear me say this: Enterprise Agile is dead to me!
+For the reader who has read my "Dirty Little Secret" essay on this site, you will not be surprised to hear me say this:

 1. Tools for CI/CD aka pipelines, with not less than 1/2 dozen tools required.

 a.
-We get JIRA, Confluence, Service Now, and others.
+We get JIRA, Confluence, Service Now, and others....

 3. Tools built on top of CI/CD tooling to address legacy concerns that traditional CI/CD tooling does not handle.
 Worse still, everything happens at the same time, so there is no ability to assess impact or incorporate any planning into the "Agile Transformation" - a term that I am quite certain means "Suicide" in The Oxford English Dictionary.

-Tooling required does come with not only up-front costs and maintenance and leasing costs, but there are also integration costs that are not typically well understood.
-These often get bundled into the term DevOps, but these DevOps concerns oare often manifested in roadblocks, which cannot be easily quantified, nor circumnavigated in highly controlled or even regulated enterprise environments.
+The Tooling required does come with not only up-front costs and maintenance and leasing costs, but there are also integration costs that are not typically well understood.
+These often get bundled into the term DevOps, but these DevOps concerns are often manifested in roadblocks, which cannot be easily quantified, nor circumnavigated in highly controlled or even regulated enterprise environments.
 The costs add up, but no one is responsible for tracking the overall costs of engineering around the requirements imposed by Enterprise Agile and it's requisite tooling.

 Given these findings.
 I can easily say, that Enterprise Agile is dead to me.
 I hope that the reader finds this information of benefit.

-bMoreov, isnt it time that Agile had a facelift, or f, in the alternative, for smart engineers start to look beyond agile?
 Facing the facts, it is clear - Agile is not the holy Grail of software engineering discipline.
-Instead of feeding the beast that is Agile, shouldn't we be seeking to feed our Customers and users once and for all, rather than a technology monkey that has taken a rid on our backs?
+Instead of feeding the beast that is Agile, shouldn't we be seeking to feed our Customers and users once and for all, and shake off the technology monkey that has taken a ride on the backs of software engineers at no small cost?
+AI should fill many gaps.
+AI can be our DevOps if employed strategically to automate the DevOps activities, simplifying CI/CD pipelines and take software engineers out of that tedious and time-consuming activity.

 Friday, January 19, 2024